AppFlowy-IO/AppFlowy/frontend/app_flowy/packages/appflowy_board/README.md

 Second, let's delve into multi_board_list_example.dart to understand a few key components:
 * A Board widget is created via instantiating an `AppFlowyBoard` object.
-* In the `AppFlowyBoard` object, you can find the `AppFlowyBoardController`, which is defined in board_data.dart, is feeded with prepopulated mock data.
+* In the `AppFlowyBoard` object, you can find the `AppFlowyBoardController`, which is defined in board_data.dart, is fed with pre-populated mock data.
 It also contains callback functions to materialize future user data.
 * Three builders: AppFlowyBoardHeaderBuilder, AppFlowyBoardFooterBuilder, AppFlowyBoardCardBuilder.
 See below image for what they are used for.